LLNL/axom/src/axom/core/docs/sphinx/core_numerics.rst

 and use of matrices and vectors, with accompanying manipulation and solver routines.

-The following example show some basic vector operations.
+The following example shows some basic vector operations.

 .. literalinclude:: ../../examples/core_numerics.cpp
    :start-after: _vecops_start